-And if you’re buying a condo or townhouse with a homeowner’s association (HOA), there will be monthly fees associated with that.
+And if you’re buying a condo or townhouse with a homeowner’s association, called an HOA, there will be monthly fees associated with that.

 All these costs need to be factored into your monthly budget.
 And while you can shop around for insurance rates, or properties with lower HOA fees, you’ll have less negotiating room.
 Your only way to significantly lower these costs is to buy a less expensive home.

 If you’ve run through the calculator a few times and you’re still not satisfied with the results, you have options.
 There are a few different ways you can further improve your financial standing to afford the mortgage you want.